-Weekly Discussion Forums

-Dropbox Questions

 During the first portion of each module you will be responsible for submitting a single, thoughtful question that occurs to you as you go through the materials.
 We will read all submitted questions and select the five best (most thoughtful and interesting) questions from among them.

-Module Discussion Assignments

-After we have selected the five top dropbox questions, we will then post these questions on the course module page.
-You will be responsible for trying to them for each module.
+We will then post these questions on the course website and you will be responsible for trying to answer one of them for most modules.
 (See schedule below for details.)

-Grading

-You will be graded on the quality of your contribution, both in terms of your drop box question and your response to the posted questions.
+You will be graded on the quality of your contribution, both in terms of your question and your response to the posted questions.
 In terms of the 20% of your grade that stems from discussion, half will be assigned based upon the quality of the questions you ask and the remaining half will be based upon our assessment of the responses you provide to the posted questions.

-Module Topics Included Question Due Date Discussion Response Due Date
+Module Topics Included Question Due Date Response Due Date

-1 1-6 June 20th June 26th
+1 1-6 June 29 July 2

-2 1-6 July 3 rd July 10 th
+2 1-6 July 8 July 13

-3 1-6 July 12 th July 17 th
+3 1-6 July 21 July 24

-4 n/a n/a n/a
+4 NA No question required No question required

-5 1-6 July 28 th August 6 th
+5 1-6 August 5 August 7